el-ethan/.emacs.d/README.md

 Much of what is in here is copied from other more talented Emacs users, but feel free to take what you like for your own config.

-I keep most of my settings in settings.org which is loaded using the following code from my .emacs file in my home directory.
+I keep most of my settings in settings.org which is loaded using the following code from my `.init.el`.

     ;; Load configuration from ~/.emacs.d/settings.org
     (require 'org)